Valentine’s day in Malta

 • Napoleon,

-• to the bombing by the III Reich.
+• until the bombing by the Third Reich.

-In 2018, Valletta became the European Capital of Culture.
-Explore the narrow streets where the painter Caravaggio fled justice.
-The colourful Maltese balconies and the many squares served as movie sets for Hollywood producers.
+Valetta became the European Capital of Culture in 2018.
+Explore the narrow alleyways where the painter Caravaggio fled from justice.
+The colourful Maltese balconies and the many squares that have served as film sets for Hollywood producers.

-Parts of the series and films Game of Thrones, Count of Monte Cristo, World War Z or Steven Spielberg’s München (Munich), among others, were filmed in Malta’s capital Valletta.
+Parts of the series and films Game of Thrones, Count of Monte Cristo, World War Z and Steven Spielberg’s Munich, among others, were filmed in Malta’s capital Valletta.

 Malta Valletta Canons